vtexdocs/help-center-content/docs/announcements/en/credentials-in-gateway-affiliations-must-be-provided-by-the-payment-provider.md

 ---
-title: "Credentials in gateway affiliations must be provided by the payment provider"
+title: 'Credentials in gateway affiliations must be provided by the payment provider'
 id: 6RsAtRDmehojI076vYBpog
 status: PUBLISHED
 createdAt: 2022-10-13T20:36:50.162Z